m3db/m3/site/content/how_to/any_remote_storage.md

 As mentioned in our integrations guide, M3 Coordinator and M3 Aggregator can be configured to write to any [Prometheus Remote Write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) capable backend.

-### Simple M3 Coordinator setup
+### Sidecar M3 Coordinator setup

-In this setup we show how to run M3 Coordinator with in process M3 Aggregator and send metrics to a Prometheus instance via remote write protocol.
+In this setup we show how to run M3 Coordinator with in process M3 Aggregator as a sidecar to send metrics to a Prometheus instance via remote write protocol.
-This setup is not intended for production use and serves as an example.

 {{% notice tip %}}
 It is just a matter of endpoint configuration to use any other backend in place of Prometheus.